vegarab/varbs/docs/README.md

 ## Version

-We're basically on Version 2.0 now, which is still pretty primitive.
-I'm adding some error handling, if the script fails, check the contents of LARBS.log in whatever directory you've run the script.
-Still, this script is still in the Wild West, so I recommend only running it on fresh installs.
+This is basically not a v.1.0 yet, need some more testing and feature to justify that.
+This is pretty much made for personal use, so don't expect too much new stuff.
+You should check out [LARBS](http://larbs.xyz) if you want more of a polished "distribution" of Arch.
+If the script fails, check the contents of VARBS.log in whatever directory you've run the script.
+Still, this script is still in the Wild West, so it is only recommended running it on fresh installs.

 ## Why I made this

-When you've installed Arch Linux 6 gorrillian times like me, you get pretty sick of having to reproduce your favorite configuration on fresh installs over and over.
-When you're a C-list YouTube celebrity, it gets even more difficult when literally thousands of people ask you how to do X or get Y.

-The LARBS are a final solution to all of that.
-These scripts are to be run on a fresh install of Arch Linux, and they create a user, install all required programs and set up dotfiles directly from Github to give normal people a fairly sleek Linux configuration without hundreds of autsitic hours.
-I did the work, so why should you?

-I've also documented the configuration fairly well, check out the documentation on my **voidrice** repository for that.
+I found [LARBS](http://larbs.xyz) to be a great tool for setting up a rice/configuration on a fresh Arch install.
+However, newer versions of [LARBS](http://larbs.xyz) conflicted with some of my personal configurations, making me uninstall or totally change some of the settings that [LARBS](http://larbs.xyz) apply.

+This is a fork of [LARBS](http://larbs.xyz) from December 2017.
+If Luke adds some nice features I want to [LARBS](http://larbs.xyz), I might merge those changes to VARBS as well..

 ## Bugs?